Menu

 Palmyra

-Also known as the pearl of the desert.
-Despite damage from the war, the towering columns remain a powerful glimpse into this once legendary caravan city.
+Also known as the Pearl of the Desert, Palmyra remains one of Syria’s most iconic historical sites.
+Despite damage from the war, the towering columns still stand as a powerful glimpse into this once legendary caravan city that connected the Roman Empire with Persia and beyond.

 Palmyra Ruins